---

 What most teams actually want is straightforward: **build the app, share a link, and let the tester install it with a single tap**.

-Over-the-Air Installation with Capawesome Cloud
+## Over-the-Air Installation with Capawesome Cloud[¶](#over-the-air-installation-with-capawesome-cloud "Permanent link")

 [Capawesome Cloud](/) includes a built-in app installation feature similar to what platforms like Diawi and Loadly offer — but fully integrated into the build pipeline.
 Every iOS development, ad-hoc, or enterprise build and every Android build displays an **Install App** button that lets testers install the app directly on their device with a single tap.
 No additional configuration or setup is required, and the feature is available at no extra cost.